cy6erskunk/q-n-a/docs/Organisational-rules.md

 If there is still equality, the winner will be the one which has won the most bronze medals.

 If there is still equality, both nations are declared winners, and both will receive the Grand Prix des nations.
-October 2024

-37

-FIE October 2024

-38

-FIE October 2024

-39

-FIE

 PART E - VETERANS